 "Love the way this book is written, first hand from the view of a child who has been through it!
 Gives great perspective on how Abby, her parents, and her doctors dealt with her symptoms, testing, treatments and much much more!
 Easy to read for a young child yet gives enough info for an adult seeking some guidance!"

 "We absolutely love this book!
 It’s written by a young girl who is very brave and tells her story so well from a her own perspective!
 We absolutely think it’s awesome to have a book written by a child for another child to make their disease or illness relatable."

-My name is Abby, and I have been the face of arthritis since 2011.
-My knee became swollen when I was 19 months old.
-It hurt to walk and crawl, and I woke up at night crying in pain.
+Abby has been the face of arthritis since 2011.
+Her knee became swollen when she was 19 months old.
+It hurt to walk and crawl, and she woke up at night crying in pain.
 The diagnosis took 4 weeks, 11 x-rays, 9 vials of blood, 2 blood cultures, 6 visits to 3 different doctors and the CHOP emergency room, and 3 weeks of antibiotics to rule out Lyme disease.
 She was diagnosed with juvenile arthritis in her right knee, ankle, and pinky toe.
 In addition to attacking her joints, it attacked the muscles in her right leg.
 She changed from a non-stop talking/singing girl that always ran around to a quiet, reserved girl that always wanted to be carried.

 © 2016 Copyright Abby's Army